tarof429/stuckathome/redhat/README.md

 dnf install podman
 ```

-On the RHCSA exam, containers are used to run services that would normally be run on the server itself.
+In Redhat, containers are used to run services that would normally be run on the server itself.
 However, this requires additional configuration.

 To run a container: